techslateramu/examples-docker/docker-compose/orangehr-appplication/README.md

 * **Docker:** Docker is a containerization platform that allows you to run applications in lightweight, isolated environments called containers.
 You will need to have Docker installed on your machine to use docker-compose.

 * **Docker Compose:** Docker Compose is a tool for defining and running multi-container Docker applications.
-You will use Docker Compose to set up and run the SonarQube and Postgres containers.
+You will use Docker Compose to set up and run the OrangeHRM and Mysql containers.

-* **A text editor:** You will need a text editor to create and edit the docker-compose.yml file that defines the configuration for your SonarQube and Postgres containers.
+* **A text editor:** You will need a text editor to create and edit the docker-compose.yml file that defines the configuration for your OrangeHRM and Mysql containers.
 Some popular text editors include Visual Studio Code, Sublime Text, and Atom.

 * **Create a new directory for your Orange HRM project and navigate to it.**